 Your application is generally approved within a few days, after which processing and closing takes another 20 or so days.
 Once you’ve closed, you receive your funds four days later.
 Here’s how it works:

 You settle on the amount of your credit line request after determining your home equity, the difference between how much your house is actually worth (i.e., appraised or market value) and how much you still owe on the related mortgage(s).
-By Texas law, the maximum HELOC amount is half the market value of your home, assuming your combined loan value doesn’t exceed 80 percent due to a first lien mortgage.
+By Texas law, the maximum HELOC amount is 80% of the market value of your home, assuming your combined loan value doesn’t exceed 80 percent due to a first lien mortgage.

-After you complete the short walkthrough form on our website, an Amplify agent contacts you to learn more about your needs then completes your initial application if you’re ready.
+After you complete the short contact form on our website, an Amplify agent contacts you to learn more about your needs then completes your initial application if you’re ready.
 You will be asked to sign several documents and provide several more confirming your income and debt history.
 Once the HELOC is approved, the state dictates a period of 12 days before closing and three days after.

 How Are HELOCs Different in Texas?